 3. CyberGhost VPN

 With their recently redesigned apps, you can make a VPN connection and protect your online activities across your range of devices.
-We really liked that their apps help you find the correct server for your needs which saves time and doesn’t leave you frustrated like some alternative services.
+We like that their apps help you find the correct server for your needs which saves time and doesn’t leave you frustrated like some alternative services.

 We had no trouble with the leading UK streaming services and when using the range of apps they even show you which server to connect to to unblock which specific TV service.